gabeklein/expressive-mvc/README.md

   )
 }
 ```
 Here *SayHi*, without direct access to the *Hello* controller, can still get what it needs.
-The actionable value `greeting` comes from *Greet*, which gets the actual data on *Hello*.
-This is an example of scope-control, allowing code to be needs-based.
+The actionable value `greeting` comes from *Greet*, which itself gets data from *Hello*.
+This is an example of scope-control, allowing code to written as needs-based.
 Generally speaking, this often makes a program more robust and maintainable.

 <br/>

 ### 🧱 Level 4 Complete!

 > Here we've learned how Models allow controllers to cooperate and play off of eachother.
-They allow us to break-up behavior into smaller pieces, building blocks if you will.
-With that, we have an easy way to separate concerns, freeing up focus for added nuance and features.
+They allow us to break-up behavior into smaller pieces, building-blocks if you will.
+With that, we have an easy way to separate concerns, freeing up focus for more added nuance and features.

 <br/>
 <h1>Best Practices</h1>